topeterk/HitCounterManager/README.md

 ## Key-Features

 * Offline application
-* No window capture needed for stream integration
+* No window capture needed for stream integration with OBS-Studio, for example.
 * Easy to use profile management
-* Hot key support for seamless use ingame (Windows only)
+* Hot key support for seamless use **ingame** (Windows only)

 ## Features
 It was designed for Dark Souls III "0 hit" or "no death" runs to count every hit/death during the playthrough